mpampuch/pytorch-notes/README.md

 - **Trainable column** - You'll see that many of the base layers (the ones in the features portion) have their `Trainable` value as `False`.
 This is because we set their attribute `requires_grad=False`.
 Unless we change this, these layers won't be updated during furture training.
 - **Output shape** of classifier - The classifier portion of the model now has an `Output Shape` value of `[32, 3]` instead of `[32, 1000]`.
 It's `Trainable` value is also `True`.
 This means its parameters will be updated during training.
 In essence, we're using the features portion to feed our classifier portion a base representation of an image and then our classifier layer is going to learn how to base representation aligns with our problem.
 - **Less trainable parameters** - Previously there was `5,288,548` trainable parameters.
 But since we froze many of the layers of the model and only left the classifier as trainable, there's now only `3,843` trainable parameters.
 Though there's also `4,007,548` non-trainable parameters, these will create a base representation of our input images to feed into our classifier layer.

+> [!NOTE]
-  - **Note**: The more trainable parameters a model has, the more compute power/longer it takes to train.
+> The more trainable parameters a model has, the more compute power/longer it takes to train.
 Freezing the base layers of our model and leaving it with less trainable parameters means our model should train quite quickly.
 This is one huge benefit of transfer learning, taking the already learned parameters of a model trained on a problem similar to yours and only tweaking the outputs slightly to suit your problem.

 You can refer to this slide to quickly understand the desired output a transfer learning model.